moore3930/moore3930.github.io/_pages/about.md

 I have also spent some fun time interning at *XiaoIce Group, Microsoft, Beijing (2017-2018)*.

-My research interests lies within Natural Language Processing, such as Cross-lingual Word Emebddings and Machine Translation.
+My main interests lies within Natural Language Processing, such as Cross-lingual Word Emebddings and Machine Translation.

 **NEW:** Actively seeking for Ph.D. opportunities starting from 2021 Fall.